Academic Honesty Policy

 SCOPE AND APPLICATION

 The Academic Honesty Policy applies to all learners enrolled in course programs offered by the College.
-The policy covers all acts of plagiarism, collusion and cheating committed by learners.
+The policy covers all acts of plagiarism, use of generative AI (artificial intelligence), collusion and cheating committed by learners.
 It also covers instances where these acts are committed or knowingly abetted by the College’s trainer/assessors or other employees.

 OVERVIEW